MatthewInch/UI24RBridge/README.md

 		- Layer 4: Line in, Player, FX 1-4
 		- Layer 5: AUX 1-8
 		- Layer 6: AUX 9-10; VCA 1-6
-	- Bank V (configurable with Global View Groups in mixer app)
-		- Layer 1: VIEW 1 (if set)
-		- Layer 2: VIEW 2 (if set)
-		- Layer 3: VIEW 3 (if set)
-		- Layer 4: VIEW 4 (if set)
-		- Layer 5: VIEW 5 (if set)
-		- Layer 6: VIEW 6 (if set)
-		- You have to select 8 channels per View group at least, otherwise the view group will be ignored
 	- Bank U (user defined layers, load from ViewGroups.json file, initially the same as Bank I)
 		- Layer 1: User defined
 		- Layer 2: User defined